lenesk/sokolova.dk/studieprove-online-course.md

 ### What is Studieprøven?

 Studieprøven is the Higher Education Examination and the last level on Danish Language 3, Module 6.
 It is the most advanced test of the Danish Language System.
-You can use the results of Studieprøven to apply for admission to a higher education program in Denmark.
+You can use the results of Studieprøven to apply for admission to a higher education program in Denmark.https://www.ug.dk/videregaaendeuddannelse/altomoptagelse/dansk-som-optagelseskrav-paa-de-videregaaende-uddannelser
-You can find samples of exam sets from last year here to assess the level of complexity: https://uim.dk/arbejdsomrader/danskundervisning-og-prover-for-udlaendinge/prover/danskprover/eksempler-pa-tidligere-afholdte-prover

 ### Do not hesitate to mail [elena@sokolova.dk](mailto:elena@sokolova.dk), if you have any questions concerning the course.
 We can also schedule a short meeting in Zoom, if you want to ask questions in person.